 Google Analytics can be even helpful if there have to be any records present for any mishappenings.
 As criminal cases are increasing in every part of the world, it has become a dire need to keep track of the location of each individual.

-Although Google Analytics has the power to track the location of any website user Google Analytics cannot send this information anywhere without the permission or knowledge of the user.
+Although Google Analytics has the power to track the location of any website user, Google Analytics cannot send this information anywhere without the permission or knowledge of the user.

 2.10.
 Data of Children

 Developers have created Google Analytics to analyze a website’s performance and enhance its search engine optimization (SEO).
-Today, various types of websites exist from adult to kids’ websites.
-As every website has registration criteria, for a child there can be login credentials.
-Google Analytics, can also collect these data.
+Today, various websites exist, from adult to kids’ websites.

-This prohibition is by the Children’s Online Privacy Protection Act (COPPA), which expressly forbids the collection of any kind of information of individuals aged below 13.
-Under the Children’s Online Privacy Protection Act(COPPA), this rule states that it is prohibited to collect any kind of information on individuals aged below 13.
+This prohibition is by the Children’s Online Privacy Protection Act (COPPA), which expressly forbids collecting any information about individuals aged below 13.

 Final Words

-In conclusion, Google Analytics enforces strict restrictions on the types of data that can be collected to safeguard user privacy and promotes responsible data handling.
 It prohibits the collection of any personally identifiable information, including billing details, personal user information, credit card information, passport numbers, and precise location data.
 Google Analytics doesn’t support the tracking of sensitive demographic information.

 Google Analytics imposes severe consequences in case of policy violations or a lack of seriousness in handling privacy concerns.
 This consequence can even lead to the suspension of the Google Analytics account.
-Google Analytics indeed collects IP Addresses but it strictly prohibits to use of this data in the identification of users.
-Furthermore, we only permit the tracking of users across diverse domains for cross-domain purposes when the user gives their consent.

 The owner of a website, marketing people, and data analysts need to keep themselves updated with Google’s evolving policies and rules, as policies can change with time to adapt to new privacy regulations and requirements of the standards of the industry.
-To ensure the continuous availability and functionality of Google Analytics as a vital tool for the performance of a website compilation these policies aids in protecting user privacy.

 Q1.
 What are some Google Analytics terms?

-A1.
 Users, pageviews, conversion rates, referral traffic, bounce rates, and average session durations are some of the Google Analytics terms.

 Q2.
 How can one avoid data leakage in Google Analytics?